skywind3000/terminal/README.md

 Open a new cmd window and set title:

 	python terminal.py --wait -t mytitle d:\hello.exe

+Open a new cmd window to execute command in a given working directory:

+	python terminal.py --wait -d d:\ dir

 Open a new cmd window and execute commands which is passed from stdin: